Principal Psychologists

 She works to empower clients to navigate life’s complexities with resilience, purpose and growth for enduring change in a complex world.

-Dan is a registered provisional psychologist completing his internship.
-He has completed a Master of Professional Psychology at Deakin University.
+Dan has completed a Master of Professional Psychology at Deakin University.
 He has an interest working with young people and adults experiencing substance use, depression, school avoidance, and neurodiversity.

 He has worked for several years in mental health community service teams.
 These include youth teams, drug and alcohol, disability support, and family counselling.
 He uses a range of evidence-based therapeutic approaches including Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), and Motivational Interviewing (MI) techniques.